hickeroar/gobayes/README.md

 /score
 Accepts: POST
 ```
-The result is a simple object showing the scores achieved by each category.
+The result of content-type "application/json" and contains is a simple object showing
-As with classification, the scores should not be relied on as any kind of specific
+the scores achieved by each category.
+As with classification, the scores should not be
-indicator, as it's a relative score and varies based on the number of tokens your
+relied on as any kind of specific indicator, as it's a relative score and varies based
-categories have been trained with.
+on the number of tokens your categories have been trained with.
 ```
 {
     "ham": 5.512455560425657,